TechAsura/job-application-pipeline/README.md

 - Google Cloud project with Gmail API enabled
 - Notion integration token with access to your job tracking database
 - Anthropic API key
+- ntfy account or self-hosted ntfy instance

 ### Steps
-1. Clone or import the n8n workflow JSON
+1. Import `Job_Tracker.json` into your n8n instance
-2. Configure Gmail OAuth2 credential in n8n
+2. Configure Gmail OAuth2 credential in n8n (Google Cloud → Gmail API → OAuth2)
 3. Add Notion API key as a credential
-4. Add Anthropic API key as a header in the HTTP Request node
+4. Add your Anthropic API key to the HTTP Request node headers
 5. Update the Claude prompt with your own resume context
 6. Set your Notion database ID in the Notion nodes
+7. Set your ntfy topic URL in the final HTTP Request node
-7. Activate the workflow
+8. Activate the workflow

 ---